mjgm97/ludix-platform/README.md

 commitments aimed squarely at the research community:

-- **Game-agnostic by construction.** All analytics read a generic event envelope, so a method validated on one game transfers unchanged to the next — and to logs that were never produced by Ludix (see [Bring your own data](#bring-your-own-data)).
+- **Game-agnostic by construction.** All analytics read a generic event envelope, so a method validated on one game transfers unchanged to the next, and to logs that were never produced by Ludix (see [Bring your own data](#bring-your-own-data)).
 - **Method provenance and rigor, not black boxes.** The heavy statistics are delegated to validated implementations rather than re-derived: transition-network analysis, centralities, bootstrap edge